For the purpose of this document, the term proxy server is narrowed in scope to refer only to proxy servers between web browsers and web servers.

 The original strategy used in EZproxy was to map each combination of web server host name/port number to a unique port number on the EZproxy server.
 Under this strategy, www.somedb.com might be assigned 2050, www.somedb.com:180 might be assigned 2051, and search.somedb.com might be assigned 2052.
 Under this scheme, since 2050 represents www.somedb.com, our sample URL of:

 This strategy works well, but poses a few difficulties.
 Corporate sites often block access to these non-standard port numbers (web server normally use only ports 80 and 443).
 At institutions that run EZproxy, it may be difficult to configure firewalls to support the range of ports required.

-To overcome the restrictions of port mapping, a new strategy was developed.
+To overcome the restrictions of port mapping, proxy by hostname was introduced.
 Instead of using port numbers to represent remote web servers, unique host names are used.
 Our sample URL of: